The Must-Visit Museums of New Zealand

 10. New Zealand Maritime Museum

 Finally, back in Auckland on the Viaduct Harbour, the New Zealand Maritime Museum is well worth discovering.
 Experience New Zealand’s connection to the ocean with boat and replica displays of the Pacific cultures to the America’s Cup that proudly takes place in the Auckland Harbour each year.
 Auckland residents get in free to this museum, while visitors need to pay admission.
 For an additional fee, enjoy a sailing trip in a heritage vessel on the Auckland Harbour.
+Book tickets to the New Zealand Maritime Museum on Klook.

 Location: Corner of Quay and Hobson Street, Viaduct Harbour, Auckland, North Island.